 We are so thankful to all of our donors who stepped up this year to help us award more than we ever have in years past.
 The past year was a challenging one for all of us, but we’d be remiss to not highlight some of the seniors who are more than deserving of these scholarships and undoubtedly will become future leaders…

-Dillon Kane of Truckee High School received an Alpine Winter Foundation Scholarship, Mrs. Katherine Beallo Scholarship, PAX House Scholarship, Tahoe Sierra Board of Realtors Scholarship, and an anonymous TTCF scholarship.
-Dillon has demonstrated extreme resilience undergoing more than 10 surgeries since he was four years old, with more to come in the future.
-Despite all of this, he selflessly puts the concerns of his family and others above his own, always earning the unparalleled respect of his physicians.
-He shares his passion for football with younger kids by volunteering as a coach and mentor, and is also on the snowboarding team.
+Dillon Kane of Truckee High School received the Mrs. Katherine Beallo Scholarship, PAX House Scholarship, Tahoe Sierra Board of Realtors Scholarship, and an anonymous TTCF scholarship.
+Dillon shares his passion for football with younger kids by volunteering as a coach and mentor, and is also on the snowboarding team.
 He is a friend to all he meets and a natural leader.
-Dillon will be attending San Diego State University for one year then entering USC’s Trojan Transfer program to pursue business.
+Dillon will be pursuing business at USC.

 Stephanie Sarabia of Truckee High School received the Tahoe Donner Impact Scholarship and the Martis Camp Ambition Scholarship.
 Staying busy and working hard are a common thread throughout Stephanie’s daily routine.
 In addition to her extracurricular activities (Link Crew, Model UN, Athletes Committed, volleyball and softball), she has worked to help pay the bills in her household and save up for college; except for her first paycheck which she used to buy gifts for her family.
 Stephanie immersed herself in our community through activities such as Truckee’s Strong Town Meetings, La Fuerza Latina, coaching softball, spearheading the Library Night of Ideas, Trunk or Treat, and serving as a student ambassador for the Truckee Donner Land Trust.
 She is a first generation college student and will pursue business or public relations at UC Riverside.